atiris/gomshal/README.md

 Since 2020 Google Maps require javascript to open.
 So we need full browser support for log in.
 For that reason Puppeteer is used.

-Instalation: `npm i puppeteer --save --ignore-scripts=false`
+Instalation: `npm i puppeteer --save`

 ## Notes